 To read about the best Iranian drinks click here.

 Can you drink in Iran as a tourist?

 You can legally drink at the Armenian Club and this is somewhere that we regularly take guests.
-Muslims are generally not supposed to be admitted, but a Muslim tour guide may take you into the place, so we arrange this in most of our tours.
+Muslims are generally not supposed to be admitted, but a Muslim tour guide may take you into the place, although they are not permitted to drink.
+We can and do arrange this in pretty much all of our tours.